dg-pb/dg-pb.github.io/posts/pythons-try-finally.rst

 1. Design, although has not been frequently used, is elegant and logical.
 2. Faulty usage can be addressed by stronger emphasis and education.
 3. It is possible that with more education and time it will be picked up and used more often.
 In the right way.

+Also, big part of motivation in PEP601 for "severe" treatment is easily refuted:

+1. Zen of Python applications can be refuted using other lines of the same Zen.
+2. List of programming languages that deal with it were used as a supporting evidence, while the fact that 3/4 of those languages left it to be handled by linters.
+3. Making code more clear and similar only applies given the ignorance about 2 simple rules of `finally` statement.

+There is no denial that there are valid reasons why this got so much attention, but I haven't seen any convincing evidence why education and linter handling is insufficient.